-John C. Cutler, head of the Cutler Bros, company, has returned from a visit to the East.
-During his absen he called at Washington and witnessed the inaugural ceremonies.
+visit to the East.
+During his absend called at Washington and witnessed the inaugural coremonies.

-The Young Woman's Christian Temperance union held its regular meeting this afternoon at 3:30 o'clock, in the Y. M. C. A. parlors.
-The subject dis-cussed was "Neal Dow and Prohibition.
+The Young Woman's Christian Tem-perance union held its regular meeting this afternoon at 3:30 o'clock, in the Y. M. C. A. parlors.
+The subject dis-cussed was "Neal Dow and Prohibi-tion"

 A meeting of the executive committee of the Mothers' congress will be held at the Exponent office on Friday afternoon at 3 o'clock.
-Business of importance relating to the next general congress will be held.
+Business of impor-tance relating to the next general con-gress will be held.

-The monthly meeting of the board of directors of the Utah Sugar company, which should have been held tomorrow the 15th, has been postboned several days, owing to the absence of both President Cannon and Vice President Cutler.
+The monthly meeting of the board of directors of the Utah Sugar company, which should have been held tomorrow, the 15th, has been postponed several days, owing to the absence of both President Cannon and Vice President Contor utler.

-At the meeting of the ladies' parliamentary class last night, it was stated that a number of gentlemen had expressed a desire to join the class and the question was submitted and carried by vote that the class should consist of
+At the meeting of the ladies' parlia-mentary class last night, it was stated that a number of gentlemen had ex-pressed a desire to join the class and the question was submitted and carried by vote that the class should consist of both sexes.

-The friends of Mr. and Mrs. Herbert A. White of the Second ward will sympathize with them in the loss by death of their seven-months-old baby, Reuel Addison, whose demise occurred from pneumonia at an early hour this morning, after a brief illness.
+The friends of Mr. and Mrs. Herbert A. White of the Second ward will sympathize with them in the loss by death of their seven-months-old baby, Reuel Addison, whose demise occurred from pneumonia at an early hour this morning, after a brief filness.

-A new and complete catalogue of all works, pamphlets, and music, on which the Deseret News Job Department has been at work for some time past, has just been issued and is now ready for delivery.
+A new and complete catalogue of all Chupch works, pamphlets, and music, on which the Deseret News Job Department has been at work for some time past, has just been issued and is now ready for delivery.
 A copy will be sent free to any address.

-The Salt Lake butchers closed then shops at an early hour last evening preparatory to their first annual ball, which was given at Christensen's later in the enevning, and which was a de-cided success.
-Members of the association and their friends hope that the first will not be the last.
+The Salt Lake butchers closed then shops at an early hour last evening preparatory to their first annual ball, which was given at Christensen's later In the enevning, and which was a de-clded success.
+Members of the associa-tion and their friends hope that the first will not be the last,

-The regular meeting of the board of directors of the Home Fire Insurance company was held yesterday afternoon.
-The board declared the regular divid of two per cent on its capital of \$250.
-900, payable April 1st.
-In the absence of President Heber J, Grant, Vice President George Romney presided.
+The regular meeting of the board of directors of the Home Fire Insurance company was held yesterday afternoon. board declared the regular dividend of two per cent on its capital of \$250,-900, Layable April 1st.
+In the absence of President Heber J, Grant, Vice Presi-ient George Romney presided.

-Dr. W. B. McCoy, of 115 south, Fifth West street, was a tacked Tuesday evening with ptomaine poisoning. doctor had been eating raw oysters during the evening and a few hours later became very ill.
+Dr. W. B. McCoy, of 115 south, Fifth West street, was attacked Tuesday ove-ning with ptomaine poisoning.
+The doctor had been eating raw oysters dur-ing the evening and a few hours later became very ill.
 He suffered intense pain until early morning and though out yesterday was extremely weak as a result.

-Civil service examinations will held in Salt Lake March 21st, for the positions of mechanical engineer, chief engineer and electrician, and assistant chief engineer in the United States mint The salary attached to each ervice. is \$5 per day.
-On April 23rd there will be examinations for the positions of topographic draftsman in the land ofice at a salary of \$1,200; assistant in the coast and geodetic survey at a salary of \$720; acting assistant surgeon In the marine hospital service at a ary of \$600; physician in the Indian service at a salary of \$1,600; and senior architectural draftsman at a salary of
+Civil service examinations will be held in Salt Lake March 21st, for the positions of mechanical engineer, chief engineer and electrician, and assistant chief engineer in the United States mint service.
+The salary attached to each is \$5 per day.
+On April 23rd there will be examinations for the positions of topographic draftsman in the land ofat a salary of \$1,200; assistant in coast and geodetic survey at a salary of \$720; acting assistant surgeon in the marine hospital service at a salary of \$600; physician in the Indian service at a salary of \$1,000; and senior architectural draftsman at a salary of

-We pay 4 per cent interest per an-num of \$1 or thousands, Zion's Sav-ings Back & Trust company.
-Loren-to Snow, president; George M. Cannon, cashler,
+We pay 4 per cent interest per an-num on \$1 or thousands.
+Zion's Sav-ings Bank & Trust company.
+Loren-zo Snow, president; George M. Cann, cashier.

-UTAH COMMERCIAL AND SAV'GS BANK Interest paid on savings, W. F. Armstrong, prest., P. W. Madsen, vice-prest., J. E. Caine, cashler.
+UTAH COMMERCIAL AND SAV'GS BANK Interest paid on savings.
+W. F. Armstrong, prest., P. W. Madsen, vice-prest., J. E. Caine, cashier.

-TTAH COAL.
+UTAH COAL.